Amor fati: Albert Camus

-The French philosopher Albert Camus, in his 1942 essay on "The Myth of Sisyphus", explores ideas similar to those of Nietzsche.
+The French philosopher Albert Camus, in his 1942 essay The Myth of Sisyphus, explores ideas similar to those of Nietzsche.
 According to Camus's philosophy of absurdism, the human condition is analogous to the curse of Sisyphus, who in ancient Greek mythology was condemned to eternally repeat the task of pushing a boulder up a hill only to watch it roll back down again.
 Like Nietzsche, Camus concludes that happiness is only possible when the essential meaninglessness of one's existence is not only acknowledged, but positively affirmed.

 In "Return to Tipasa" (1952), Camus writes:

 What else can I desire than to exclude nothing and to learn how to braid with white thread and black thread a single cord stretched to the breaking-point?

 Camus, like Nietzsche, held his embrace of fate to be central to his philosophy and to life itself.
 Summarizing his general view of life in the above work, Camus further spoke of: "a will to live without rejecting anything of life, which is the virtue I honor most in this world."